sbw70/verification-constraints/nuvl-demos/nuvl-challenge/attacker/README.md

 ---

+## Results

+Across 15+ million requests using all strategies above:

+- unauthorized initiations: 0
+- peak_cpu_pct (local machine): 43.6
+- peak_ram_mb: 26.75
+- avg_response_ms: 0.103
+- requests_per_second: 161.58
+- uptime_seconds: 79731.3

+The provider boundary held under all attempted strategies.

+---

 ## Notes

 - This is not a proof-of-concept exploit
 - It does not contain the provider signing key
 - All requests still pass through NUVL

-- Successful bypass requires causing the provider to print:
+Successful bypass requires causing the provider to print:

 `INITIATED`